1990-Sick

 1990-Sick is the fourth studio album by American rapper Spice 1, released December 5, 1995, on Jive Records.
 The album was produced by Ant Banks, Blackjack, Bosko, Chase and Clint "Payback" Sands.
 It peaked at number 3 on the Billboard Top R&B/Hip-Hop Albums and at number 30 on the Billboard 200.
 One single, "1990-Sick (Kill 'em All)", peaked at number 91 on the Billboard Hot R&B/Hip-Hop Songs and at number 18 on the Billboard Rap Songs.
 The album features guest appearances by MC Eiht, E-40, Kokane, Joya, Young Kyoz and G-Nut of 187 Fac.

 Along with singles, music videos were released for two songs: "1990-Sick (Get 'Em All)" featuring MC Eiht, and an alternate version of "Ain't No Love" featuring Levitti on the chorus instead of Joya.
 G-Nut makes a cameo appearance in "1990-Sick (Get 'em All)".

 Background

 After wrapping up recording 1990-Sick, Spice turned himself in to Oakland police.
-The rapper was forced to lay low during the summer of 1995 while making the album, since police were armed with a warrant for his arrest on illegal weapons charges.
-In between hiding and recording, he made a video for his first single, "1990-Sick (Get 'em All)."
+The rapper was forced to lie low during the summer of 1995 while making the album, since police were armed with a warrant for his arrest on illegal weapons charges.
+In between hiding and recording, he made a video for his first single, "1990-Sick (Get 'em All)".
 After serving two weeks in prison, he was released due to overcrowding.